 M. A. Henry also operated a factory at Scarborough Junction where, after the War, a line of toys called the "Ranch Sets of the Stars" (cap pistols and holsters) was made.
 The moulds for these items were imported to Canada in exchange for the exportation of the Londontoy moulds to the U.S.A., for periods of not more than 3 months, as allowed for by the Canadian Government.
 The company of Leslie Henry (related to M. A. Henry) used the moulds to produce their own line of toys in Vernon, New York and Wilkesbury, Pennsylvania.
 When the London based operations were moved to Dundas, the operations at Scarborough were also moved there.
 The exchange of moulds proved to be lucrative for both companies.

-It is said Archie Palmer eventually sold his moulds to an Australian company — this may have been John Brent who is said to have spent some time in Canada trying to set up a plastic toy company that eventually did not do well.
-The New Zealand and Australian releases of Brentware/Brentoy toys show a remarkable similarity to the Londontoy releases, although the dies appear to have been modified for the tanker and beverage trucks which had an Austin Loadstar cab.
+Jim Burridge reports Archie Palmer said he eventually sold his moulds and the Londontoy name to an Australian company — this may have been John Brent who is said to have spent some time in Canada trying to set up a plastic toy company that eventually did not do well.
+The New Zealand and Australian releases of Brentware/Brentoy toys show a remarkable similarity to the Londontoy releases, although the dies appear to have been modified for the tanker and beverage trucks which had an Austin Loadstar cab when issued.